Pauldwyer/Yoga-club/README.md

 [Favicon Generator](https://favicon.io/favicon-generator/) Code to embed favicon came from Favicon Generator.

+[Flexbox Frogy](https://flexboxfroggy.com/) this game thought me how to use flex box.

 ### Content

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)